 I enjoy writing and have experience writing in various subjects in different styles, i.e., academic writing, blogging, and content writing in formal and informal styles, in both factual and fictional genres.
 As a reviewer and editor for academic journals, I am known for being meticulous.
 Regardless of whether or not the written work is accepted for publication, I provide a detailed assessment of the work that comes to me.

-    This is my ResearchGate profile which lists my research work in endometriosis and medical education.
+This is my ResearchGate profile which lists my research work in endometriosis.
 If you are on ResearchGate, do get in touch.

 Harvard Public Health Review Blog

 I am a fellow of the Harvard Public Health Review, a peer-reviewed journal of the Harvard T.H.
 Chan School of Public Health.
 I enjoy writing on public health issues with a feminist lens.

 I love to talk.
 Especially about women’s health, women’s reproductive rights advocacy, feminism, and youth education.
 I love empowering others by sharing with them my own personal experiences in navigating a fulfilling career in medicine and in life.
 As a clinical academic, I have presented at national and international conferences, as well as teaching on the MSc Clinical Embryology course at the University of Oxford.
 In my work as a diversity and equality advocate, I have moderated and participated as a panellist for the Royal Commonwealth Society and the Ditchley Foundation.
 Below are two examples of speaking engagements that I have done.

 Endometriosis, misogyny in medicine, and my career as a woman in science